MASTERPLANNING

 Unity in diversity

-Places of worship, libraries and community centre are hubs for lifelong learning, of community resources and engagement, and provide a diverse range of services.
+Places of worship, libraries and community centres are hubs for lifelong learning, of community resources and engagement, and for practising faiths and ideals.
 At Kneeler Design Architects we look to listen, understand and provide a design to meet the varying needs of these essential community facilities.

 SPORTS & WELLBEING